xap3y/xap3y/README.md

 ## Hello, I'm XAP3Y

-I live in Czech Republic.
-I enjoy coding.
-I used to create minecraft plugins/skripts and post it on [SpigotMC](https://www.spigotmc.org/members/xap3x.1650610/) or [Old SpigotMC](https://www.spigotmc.org/members/minecubek.797215/).
+I'm from Czech Republic and I enjoy coding.

 You can read more about me on [My website](https://xap3y.fun) Or visit me on social media [Link tree](https://xap3y.fun/linktree)